We’re only days into the new year and things already look rosy for savers.

 Synchrony Bank was founded in 1988.
 Currently, it’s headquartered in Draper, Utah.
 It’s a subsidiary of Synchrony Financial and was formerly called GE Capital Retail Bank.

 Besides certificates of deposit, Synchrony offers a money market account and a high-yield savings account.
 IRA CDs and money market accounts are also available.
-In Bankrate’s review of its financial health, the bank earned five out of five stars.
+In Bankrate’s Synchrony Bank review, the bank earned 4.2 out of 5 stars.